 Combination of measures

 In the US, adaptation measures to the expected increase in flood events will firstly consist of developing better evacuation plans, regulating construction, and developing better insurance policies.
 Aerts: “These are the kinds of measures that the US are familiar with and that fit the culture of taking responsibility.
 At the same time, researchers from the Vrije Universiteit are working with their American colleagues on more Dutch-minded solutions, such as the construction of dikes, storm surges, and periodically raising beaches with sand supplementation.
 Although these solutions are more expensive, if you compare their cost to the economic interests of a city like Houston and the damages that a hurricane like Harvey has caused, it may be very worthwhile to consider such investments'.
 Ward: 'Dikes will give a great economic return, also outside of the Netherlands.'
-This item is largely based on a news item (in Dutch) published by the Vrije Universiteit Amsterdam.

 Click here for more information on the study by Philip Ward and colleagues on the future costs and benefits of river-flood protection.